 The sophisticated analytics opportunities offered by elite sport are not only invaluable for players and coaches, but also for the careers of talented data scientists, analysts and machine learners.

-If you’re keen to apply intelligent systems to elite sport, hit a career ace with a Master of Sports Analytics at La Trobe.
+If you’re keen to apply intelligent systems to elite sport, hit a career ace with a Master of Sport Analytics at La Trobe.